 On Specific dates - You can schedule up to five advance invoices to be generated on specific dates by specifying the Number of billing cycles to invoice and Invoice On for each invoice.
-These dates must be within atleast one day after the latest renewal, and one day before the last renewal date for which the advance invoice is being raised.
+You need to select a date range that falls after the latest renewal date and one day before the last renewal date for which the advance invoice is being raised.

 At a fixed interval - You can schedule the future advance invoices to be generated at regular intervals during the subscription lifetime.